pogo420/learning-elk/README.md

 * We can see how its modifies a document based on a script.

 ### Upsets
-* Provision to apply a script if doc exists else we create the document, here is the example
+* Provision to apply a script if doc exists, else we create the document, here is the example
 ```
 # upsert
 POST /products/_update/101